-Stora Enso CEO Jouko Karvinen comments on first quarter 2013 results
+Stora Enso CEO Jouko Karvinen comments on third quarter 2013 results